 Some inspiration ...

-Here are a few MoneySavers' experiences, though remember this won't work out for everyone.
-If you've extended your lease, please post your experiences, good and bad, in the Extend Your Lease discussion.
+Here are a few MoneySavers' experiences, just remember this won't work out for everyone.
+If you've extended your lease, post your experiences, good & bad, in the Extend Your Lease discussion.

 Our lease extension cost £15,000 including legal fees.
 We sold for £165,000, but just after the flat below ours without a lease extension sold for £130,000.
 Extending meant we weren't limited to cash buyers.